Llano Estacado Loop

 This large lake provides extensive winter habitat for geese, Ring-billed Gull and ducks such as Common Goldeneye and Northern Shoveler.
 The Llano Estacado Audubon Society has built a 1.7-mile nature trail that leads from the bluffs above the lake down to the lakeshore.
 This trail is irregularly maintained but passable and is worth walking, particularly during migration when migrant songbirds can be quite common and winter when forest songbirds lurk in the warmer microclimate maintained by several springs.
 As you cross the spillway on the way to the trail, watch for Eared Grebe and Redhead in winter.

 From US 27 and Loop 289 in south Lubbock, take US 27 north to 55th St. and go left 1 mile to Ave.
 U. Take a right on Ave.
 U and continue 0.5 mile the park on the left.

 This large municipal park has numerous trees, an arboretum, a Garden Arts Center and a large pond.
 Geese and ducks are resident here during the winter, and the trees provide excellent habitat during migrations.
-Broad-winged and Red-shouldered Hawk are seen annually during migration and a large colony of Mississippi Kites breeds here.
-The gardens at the arboretum provide nectar for birds and butterflies and the site is home to all 5 of the region's native turtles.
+Broad-winged and Red-shouldered Hawks are seen annually during migration and a large colony of Mississippi Kites breeds here.
+The gardens at the arboretum provide nectar for birds and butterflies and the site is home to all 5 of the region’s native turtles.
 Migrating shorebirds as well as warblers stop here.